Thomas Bates (stockbreeder): Biography

-He now threw himself with 'quadrupled energy into an agricultural career,' and on attaining his majority became tenant of his father's small estate of Wark Eals, on North Tyne.
+He now threw himself with "quadrupled energy into an agricultural career," and on attaining his majority became tenant of his father's small estate of Wark Eals, on North Tyne.
 Becoming intimate with Matthew and George Culley, through a family marriage.
 Bates was introduced to a large circle of agricultural acquaintances on the Tees, including Charles and Robert Colling.
 In 1800, at the age of twenty-five.
-Bates took a twenty-one years' lease of two large farms at Halton Castle, at a high rent, and with a view to stocking them 'purchased his first shorthorn cows from Charles Colling, giving him for one of them the first one hundred guineas the Collings ever sold a cow for'.
+Bates took a twenty-one years' lease of two large farms at Halton Castle, at a high rent, and with a view to stocking them "purchased his first shorthorn cows from Charles Colling, giving him for one of them the first one hundred guineas the Collings ever sold a cow for."

 He speedily achieved renown as a breeder of taste and judgment, and at Charles Colling's famous Ketton sale in 1810 he bought for 185 guineas a cow called Duchess, which was the foundress of a well-known tribe of shorthorns.
 He exhibited his cattle at the local shows from 1804 to 1812.
 Wishing to follow out the principles of George Culley in regard to experiments and trials, he embodied his views in 1807 in an elaborate letter, which he styled An Address to the Board of Agriculture and to the other Agricultural Societies of the Kingdom on the importance of an Institution for ascertaining the merits of different breeds of live stock, pointing out the advantages that will accrue therefrom to the landed interest and the kingdom in general.
-In 1809-10-11 he spent his winters at the university of Edinburgh to study chemistry, and took, after his fashion, copious notes of the lectures on various subjects he attended.
+From 1809 to 1811 he spent his winters at the university of Edinburgh to study chemistry, and took, after his fashion, copious notes of the lectures on various subjects he attended.
 In 1811 he was sufficiently well off to buy a moiety of the manor of Kirklevington, near Yarm, in Cleveland, for £30,000, £20,000 of which he paid in cash.
 About ten years later, when his lease of Halton ran out, he bought Ridley Hall on the South Tyne, and resided there until 1831.
 He then removed to Kirklevington, where he lived for the remainder of his life.